-Moving to Los Angeles: Los Angeles, CA Relocation & Homebuyer Guide
+Moving to Los Angeles: Los Angeles Relocation & Homebuyer Guide

-Known worldwide as a land of glitz and glitter, Los Angeles, California, is the second-largest city in the U.S. Nationally trailing only New York City, the community has around four million residents.
+Known worldwide as a land of glitz and glitter, the city of Los Angeles is the second-largest city in the U.S. Trailing only New York City; the community has around 4 million residents.
 Considering the entire North American continent, it's the third-largest city after Mexico City.
-More than 13 million residents live in the metro area, making Los Angeles County the most populated county in the country.
+Almost 10 million residents live in the metro area, making Los Angeles County the most populated county in the country.

 But the large numbers are not the only story.
 From 2010 to 2019, the city grew by about 187,000 new residents.
 People are still drawn to the City of Angels for different reasons, including the beautiful weather, scenery, and entertainment industry.
 However, there are other opportunities, including the busy seaport and tourism.